Entanglement and thermalization in open fermion systems: Results

 \subsubsection{Entanglement structure of the steady state}

 We continue our analysis of the wire model by studying the entanglement structure of the steady state.
-The region configurations we study were defined in Ref.~\cite{mahajan2016entanglement} and are motivated by the physics of approximate condition independence \cite{2016arXiv160705753S},\cite{petz1986,qmarkov,fr1,fr2,2015RSPSA.47150338W,2015arXiv150907127J}.
-Consider a system with $w=w'=1$, $\mu_R = -\mu_L = 0.1$, sufficiently large leads $N_L=N_R=N_W=120$, and sufficiently small $\gamma = 0.05$ (these choices are based on the parameters that give the best thermalization results).
-The mutual information $MI(A:C)$ and conditional mutual information $CMI(A:C|B)$ for the partition in Figure \ref{fig:setup2}, as a function of the size of the middle region $B$ are presented in Figure~\ref{fig:mutual_info}.
+The region configurations we study were defined in Ref.~\cite{mahajan2016entanglement} and are motivated by the physics of approximate condition independence~\cite{2016arXiv160705753S,petz1986,qmarkov,fr1,fr2,2015RSPSA.47150338W,2015arXiv150907127J}.
+Consider a system with $\mu_R = -\mu_L = 0.1$, sufficiently large leads $N_L=N_R=N_W=120$, and sufficiently small $\gamma = 0.05$ (these choices are based on the parameters that give the best thermalization results).
+The mutual information $MI(A:C)$ for the partition in Fig.~\ref{fig:setup}, as a function of the size of the middle region $B$ is presented in Fig.~\ref{fig:mutual_info}(a).
 Different curves correspond to different values of $\beta = \beta_L = \beta_R$.
-Notice that the mutual information is basically equal to the conditional mutual information, and both decrease exponentially fast.
-When the logarithm of the MI/CMI is less than $-30$, this should be interpreted as the system having $0$ MI/CMI.
-The reason those quantities are not exactly $0$ is due to the numerical precision of the computation.
+A similar computation for the conditional mutual information shows that it is basically equal to the mutual information, and both decrease exponentially fast.
+When the logarithm of the MI is less than $-30$, this should be interpreted as the system having $0$ MI.
+Those quantities are not exactly $0$ because of the numerical precision of our computation.

-We may also study the slope $s$ of the linear regions as a function of temperature.
-A plot of $1/s$ vs $\beta$ is shown in Figure \ref{fig:inverse_slope} where we find an approximately linear scaling of $1/s$ with $\beta$.